GregReddick/ComTestLibrary/README.md

 host cannot call a 64 bit .NET library.
 And the same is true the other way around--a 64 bit COM host cannot call a 32 bit library.
-We have three different pieces that must be all the same bitness: the COM host, the comhost file, and the .NET library.
+We have three different pieces that must be all the same bitness: the COM host, the comhost file, and the .NET library (e.g. Excel.exe, x.comhost.dll, x.dll).
 There is a fourth piece that also has bitness: the version of Windows.
 Almost all copies of Windows installed now are 64 bit, but that hasn't always been the case.
 64 bit programs and libraries cannot run on 32 bit Windows, but 32 bit programs and libraries will run on 64 bit Windows.

 The COM host will be something like Excel.
 By default, the Office installer installs 32 bit editions of Microsoft Office.
 However, you can also install